 Your Netflix account has reached the limit of active streams.
 There are two common causes for this:

 If you've shared your Netflix account with friends or family, they may be using Netflix while you're trying to watch some content.
 The number of users that can stream at the same time will depend on your Netflix plan.
 You can see the limit for your account, as well as other plan options, from the Change Plan page.

 Solution: Make sure that no one else is using your account before trying to stream again.

 Netflix detects that you've stopped watching a movie or TV show when you press Stop on the player, or when you've watched all the way through.
 If Netflix playback is interrupted while a movie or TV show is still streaming (like losing Internet connectivity or turning off your device mid-stream), Netflix may not receive the message that playback has stopped.
 In that case, trying to play content again will result in an additional Netflix stream, which counts against your stream limit.

-Solution: The error message will go away on its own, but it may take up 2 hours.
+Solution: The error message will go away on its own, but it may take up to 2 hours.